Rishit-Ranjan/python-debugging-prompt/README.md

 ## Setup Instructions:
 **1. Files Included:** <br/>
-README.md — contains the AI prompt, reasoning, and setup instructions. <br/>
+README.md- contains the AI prompt, reasoning, and setup instructions. <br/>
-prompt.txt — a plain text version of the AI debugging prompt for quick reuse.
+prompt.txt- a plain text version of the AI debugging prompt for quick reuse.

 **2. Use Case:** <br/>
 Copy the provided prompt into any AI assistant (like ChatGPT or Gemini). <br/>